brightzheng100/platform-automation-pipelines/README.md

 Git service is required to host some stuff like products' config files.

-It's also possible to host the `pcf-automation` tasks if you really want to further _customize_ them.
+It's also possible to host the `platform-automation` tasks if you really want to further _customize_ them.

 [Gogs](https://gogs.io/) might be a good candidate while on-prem, or simply use any public ones, like GitHub -- don't forget, private repos are possible now, for free:)